- System requirements

 Please also consider the ability to dump memory on OutOfMemoryError.
 The JVM's internal lightweight dumping algorithm is used.
 This algorithm is specially designed to work in low memory conditions, when the JVM general purpose profiling interface JVMTI used by profilers may fail due to low resources.

-To toggle this feature, connect to the profiled application and press the button shown on the picture below to edit triggers:
+To toggle this feature, connect to the profiled application and click toolbar button.

 Use corresponding template menu to add the trigger and actions, then edit parameters if necessary: